 - Reimbursement local travel costs up to 100 euro per month based on receipts for a fulltime traineeship

-EUROCLIO is currently accepting applications for trainees.
-Chosen candidates will begin February 1st, 2017.
+At the moment EUROCLIO is not accepting applications for trainees.
+Another call will be issued around May 2017.

 “I can only recommend students to experience this day-to-day work first hand, as it will enhance your picture of the challenges in the field of history-related Non-Profit-Organizations worldwide and it will reward you with a network of extraordinary people.